-If you have been accused of “possessing or carrying a weapon at a school or childcare facility” in Nevada, phone our Las Vegas Criminal Defense Attorneys for a free meeting.
+If you have been accused of “possessing or carrying a weapon at a school or childcare facility” in Nevada, contact our Las Vegas Criminal Defense Attorneys for a meeting.
 We may be able to get the charge lessened to a minor offense or dismissed.

 We represent clients throughout Nevada, including Las Vegas, Henderson, Washoe County, Reno, Clark County, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight and Tonopah.

-- Go to our main article on Nevada knife laws.
+- Go to our main article on knife laws.

-- Go to our article on Nevada laws for drawing a deadly weapon in an angry manner (NRS 202.320).
-Go to our article on Nevada laws for carrying concealed dirks, daggers, or machetes.
+- Go to our article on drawing a deadly weapon in an angry manner (NRS 202.320).
+Go to our article on carrying concealed dirks, daggers, or machetes.

 1 NRS 202.265.